drbenmorgan/homebrew-dunebrew/README.md

 Homebrew formulae for DUNE software.
 Tested on Linuxbrew only, with Macbrew to come.

-To use this tap, first [install Homebrew](https://github.com/Homebrew/homebrew) for Mac, or [install Linuxbrew](https://github.com/Homebrew/linuxbrew), then add the tap:
+To use this tap, first [install Homebrew](https://github.com/Homebrew/homebrew) for Mac, or [install Linuxbrew](https://github.com/Homebrew/linuxbrew), and ensure that your `PATH` contains the directory holding the `brew` command.
+This will be the `bin` subdirectory of the directory you `git clone`d homebrew into.
+With this in place, add this tap:

 ```sh
 $ brew tap drbenmorgan/dunebrew